DevOnBike/Security/Sources/Main/README.md

-- chacha20 poly 1305 (pure .net + BouncyCastle)
+- chacha20 poly 1305 (pure .net + BouncyCastle - can be used interchanbly)
-- xchacha20 poly 1305 algorithm (pure .net)
+- xchacha20 poly 1305 algorithm (pure .net + BouncyCastle - can be used interchanbly)
 - format preserving encryption (FPE using BouncyCastle)
+- default IRandom implementation